Winner · Zama Developer Program — Mainnet Season 2

-AttestRail enforces eligibility, risk, and exposure rules over encrypted state.
-Per-user compliance attributes, issuer policy thresholds, and an issuer-wide aggregate exposure counter all stay encrypted.
-Only the final eligibility decision is revealed.
+AttestRail enforces eligibility, risk, and exposure rules over fully encrypted state.
+Investor attributes, issuer policy thresholds, and an issuer-wide exposure aggregate stay encrypted on-chain — transfer enforcement is FHE-native via FHE.select, and only the final decision is ever revealed.

 The problem